Available for: Major, Minor, Graduate

 Undergraduate students can be inducted into Beta Alpha Psi, an international accounting honor society; membership is open to juniors and seniors with a grade point average of at least 3.0.

 » View the Stetson University Course Catalog for more information on the curriculum and courses for this academic program.

 Beyond the Classroom

 Internships are highly recommended and many students complete one or more during their time at Stetson University.
 Internships may be part-time or full-time, paid or unpaid, and taken during the academic year or the summer.
 Academic credit can be earned for internships meeting certain requirements.
 Stetson students have interned with Big 4 and local accounting firms, corporations and governmental entities.

 Accountants prepare tax returns, assemble or audit financial statements, develop accounting information systems, serve as financial, technological and tax advisors, and often leverage their expertise to secure executive positions.
 Graduates who complete 150 hours of coursework and qualify to take the CPA examination typically accept employment with a local, regional, national or international CPA firm, primarily in the audit/assurance area.
 Stetson University also has had students begin careers with other organizations such as the Internal Revenue Service, Verizon and Masco.
 The university’s Rinker Institute enjoys a strong reputation for producing accounting graduates who have gone on to successful careers in public accounting, business, government and education.
-Virtually 100 percent of M.Acc. graduates have secured a position, typically in public accounting, prior to completing their degree.
+Virtually 100 percent of domestic M.Acc. graduates have secured a position, typically in public accounting, prior to completing their degree.
 The career development office and the accounting faculty are available to assist students in identifying suitable positions.